 What to Expect from the MUET Speaking Component?

-The speaking component of MUET with the code 800/2 constitutes 25% of the entire assessment grade.
+This part of MUET, with the code 800/2, constitutes 25% of the entire assessment grade.

-Students are given 2 minutes to prepare based on a written prompt given.
-They will then be given 2 minutes to present what they have prepared.
+• Part 1: Candidates are given two minutes to prepare based on a written prompt given.
+They will then be given two minutes to present what they have prepared.

-This part is a group-based discussion.
-Students are given written questions with 5 different prompts.
+• Part 2: This part is a group-based discussion.
+Students are given written questions with five different prompts.
 Based on these, students are given three minutes to prepare and 8 to 12 minutes to present what they have prepared.

 What to Expect from the MUET Reading Component?